February Updates

 - Developing an administration console for managing flagged regions.

-Addressing bugs, such as preventing gates from dialing themselves.
+- Addressing bugs, such as preventing gates from dialling themselves.

 Statistics Page